thearrow/jakeklingler.com-old-/README.md

 - Ultra-simple, runs nginx on heroku serving static html/css.

 - Styles in scss, compiled to app.css.
 Header background is a photo I took in Wyoming on my roadtrip of summer 2012.

+- For local dev, start nginx and php-fpm: `sudo nginx && php-fpm`